Mirabordem/Mirabordem/README.md

 Please check out my projects below, where INSIDEOUT app is the newest one.

-You can see my personal portfolio at www.miroslawaborkowska.com
+Also, you can see my personal portfolio at www.miroslawaborkowska.com

 <img width="850" alt="Screenshot 2023-12-10 at 8 53 57 PM" src="https://github.com/Mirabordem/Mirabordem/assets/130639536/cb39b02d-6243-4032-acc5-0fe34e0b6dca">